2D capsid formation within an oscillatory energy landscape: orderly self-assembly depends on the interplay between a dynamic potential and intrinsic relaxation times: Results and Discussion

 To further probe this shift to the $\epsilon_{\mathrm{min}}$ value fully determining the yield at oscillation times longer than the local relaxation processes, in Figure~\ref{img:amplitude}c we show the percent of the triangular monomers in each aggregate size as a function of time for a series of simulations with varying amplitudes and $\epsilon_{\mathrm{min}}$ values.
 From the top row to the bottom row, $\epsilon_{\mathrm{min}}$ increases, while within each row, $\epsilon_{\mathrm{min}}$ is held fixed while the amplitude increases from left to right.
 Notably, we find that the kinetic assembly traces for a given $\epsilon_{\mathrm{min}}$ value are essentially the same across the three amplitudes.
-This result supports our finding that, as long as oscillation periods are longer than the local intrinsic relaxation processes and $\epsilon_{\mathrm{max}}$ is above the threshold for kinetic trap formation, the strength of $\epsilon_{\mathrm{min}}$ is what determines the degree to which kinetically trapped aggregates are able to relax into fully formed capsids.
+In Figure~\ref{img:amplitude}d we overlay the kinetic traces for full capsid assembly over more amplitudes and $\epsilon_{\mathrm{min}}$ values.
+Regardless of oscillation amplitude, the capsid yield curves collapse onto one another for each $\epsilon_{\rm min}$ value, demonstrating that $\epsilon_{\rm min}$ largely determines capsid assembly even as $\epsilon_{\rm avg}$ changes.
+Similar kinetic curve collapses have been observed in experiments of polarizable colloids exposed to toggled magnetic fields\cite{swan2012} and simulations of nanoparticles with toggled potentials\cite{sherman2018}.
+This universal $\epsilon_{\mathrm{min}}$ dependence shows that, as long as oscillation periods are longer than the local intrinsic relaxation processes and $\epsilon_{\mathrm{max}}$ is above the threshold for kinetic trap formation, the strength of $\epsilon_{\mathrm{min}}$ is what determines the degree to which kinetically trapped aggregates are able to relax into fully formed capsids.

+Building on this insight, in Figure~\ref{img:broaden}, we plot capsid yield curves for static and oscillatory protocols where $\epsilon_{\rm min}$ is fixed at different attraction strengths, $\epsilon_{\rm max}$ is varied, and the results are plotted vs. $\epsilon_{\rm avg}$.
+On the left-hand size, there is a slight increase in the yield as the $\epsilon_{\rm avg}$ value increases from the corresponding static case (indicated by the dot).
+In contrast, on the right-hand side, there is a drop off in the yield as $\epsilon_{\rm avg}$ increases from the static case.
+In both cases, the yield appears to plateau at some point as $\epsilon_{\rm avg}$ increases further.
+Essentially, further increases in attraction strength past some value of $\epsilon_{\rm max}$ do not change the resulting yield, which then depends only on the error correction enabled by the $\epsilon_{\rm min}$ value, as shown in Figure~\ref{img:amplitude}.
+As a result, fixing $\epsilon_{\rm min}$ to a value just below the peak of the static capsid yield curve removes the non-monotonicity of the static yield curve.